Create a Webhook

 https://user:password@customer.domain/webhook

-Bitly also supports using OAuth 1.0 when creating or updating your webhooks via the API.
-This functionality is not yet available in the web application.
-To utilize this feature, you will need to add the following fields to your request body.
-Our documentation has also been updated.
+Bitly also supports using OAuth 2.0 when creating or updating your webhooks via the API or web app.
+To utilize this feature with the API, you will need to add the following fields to your POST or PATCH request body.
+Our documentation has additional information for the OAuth request body schema.

 client_id: yourclientid